ckhan89/ios-game-sdk/README.md

  - autoShowPaymentButton option:
     - YES: Enable this option for automatic show a payment button floating on game screen
-    - YES: Enable this option for automatic show a payment button floating on game screen

     - NO: Don't show the floating payment button (Payment view can be shown via function [AppotaGameSDKConfigre showPaymentView])